dokku/dokku/README.md

 ## Support

 You can use [Github Issues](https://github.com/progrium/dokku/issues), check [Troubleshooting](https://github.com/progrium/dokku/wiki/Troubleshooting) on the wiki, or join us on Freenode in #dokku

-## Known Issues

-The issues are known and should be fixed soon :

- * #236: "dokku run" cannot run interactive commands over ssh
- * #272: Most commands hang at the end over ssh.
-CTRL-D is required to end them.
-As a workaround for now, run ssh using the `-t` flag.

 ## Components